 Waged in pamphlets, political cartoons, broadsides, and correspondence, the ensuing pamphlet war featured some of Pennsylvania’s preeminent statesmen, including Benjamin Franklin, governor John Penn, and Hugh Williamson, who would later sign the U.S. Constitution.
 At stake was much more than the conduct of the Paxton men.
 Pamphleteers used the debate over the conduct of the Paxtons to stake claims about peace and settlement, race and ethnicity, masculinity and civility, and religious association in pre-Revolutionary Pennsylvania.

-The material exhibition situates the stakes of the debate in the context of war, settlement, and nation-building.
-That exhibition will remain on display throughout the month of April 2017 at the Library Company of Philadelphia.
-This digital companion both mirrors and enriches that material exhibition by foregrounding the rich archival and scholarly resources available in the Digital Paxton.
+A material exhibition at the Library Company of Philadelphia (Spring 2017) situated the stakes of the debate in the context of war, settlement, and nation-building.
+This digital companion both reproduces and enriches that exhibition by foregrounding rich archival and scholarly resources available in the Digital Paxton.

 Both the material exhibition and digital companion would not be possible without the resources, support, and generosity of staff at the Library Company of Philadelphia, Historical Society of Pennsylvania, American Philosophical Society, and Haverford College Quaker and Special Collections.
 Special thanks are due to Michael Goode (Utah Valley University), who helped shape this exhibition, and James N. Green (Library Company of Philadelphia), who helped make it all possible.